Search NSGC

 Abstract Formats

-Original Research abstracts are original work based on systematic investigations that expand the knowledge base relevant to the practice of genetic counseling or genomic medicine, in the broadest sense, and may utilize either a quantitative or qualitative methodology.
+Original Research abstracts are original work based on systematic investigations that expand the knowledge base relevant to the practice of genetic counseling or genomic medicine and may utilize either a quantitative or qualitative methodology.

-- The abstract should have a clear message of original work and include only one or two major points.
-If there are more, an additional abstract should be written.
+• The abstract should have a clear message of original work and include only one or two major points.

-- The work should not have been published as a manuscript or accepted for presentation at another national conference at the time of submission.
-Abstracts that have been published or presented at other national conferences will be rejected.
+• The work should not have been published as a manuscript or accepted for presentation at another national conference at the time of submission.

-- The abstract should not be based on anticipated data.
-Abstracts stating that "results will be presented" or some variation thereof will be rejected
+• The abstract should not be based on anticipated data.

-- The abstract should not be an advertisement, promotion or marketing tool for a particular product or service.
-Abstracts that are will be rejected.
+• The abstract should not be an advertisement, promotion or marketing tool for a particular product or service.

 Requirements Specific to Original Research

-Original research abstracts are evaluated for quality of the study, novelty, generalizability or insightfulness of results, and relevance to the field.
+Original research abstracts are evaluated for quality of the study, novelty, generalizability or insightfulness of results and relevance to the profession.

 Requirements Specific to Case Reports